Hot stocks on Stake

-The cornerstone of a tech-focused portfolio, names like Apple, Afterpay, Amazon, Microsoft and Alphabet are not only the biggest companies in the world but also the most traded stocks on Stake.
-Routinely ranking in our top 10 most traded, such stocks have replaced the traditional blue-chip stocks of the past.
+The cornerstone of a tech-focused portfolio, names like Apple (AAPL), Afterpay, Amazon (AMZN), Microsoft (MSFT) and Alphabet (GOOGL) are not only the biggest companies in the world but also the most traded stocks on Stake.
+Routinely ranking in our top 10 most traded, such U.S. stocks have replaced the traditional blue-chip stocks of the past.

 EVs are powering up

 One sector that is always trending on Stake is electric vehicles.
 Elon Musk’s Tesla (TSLA) is the biggest company in the space at a US$1.1t valuation, but for investors looking elsewhere, the US market offers so many options.
 Rivian (RIVN) just became the biggest IPO of 2021, Nio and Xpeng are Chinese companies with accelerating market share, and Lucid just released a sedan with greater range than a Tesla.
 These are some of the recent developments in a quickly expanding sector.

 Access to both US and Australian shares also grants access to the whole EV supply chain.
 Lithium is a key component in EV batteries and Australia has scores of mining stocks seeing success as lithium prices have tripled in 2021.
 Core Lithium (ASX.CXO) and Lake Resource (ASX.LKE) have both ranked in Stake AUS’ top 20 most traded since launch.
 Novonix, a lithium battery materials manufacturer, is in Stake’s top 5 most traded after a 10x return in 2021.Sign Up Here